 • Inflammation of joints

 Osteoarthritis is different from rheumatoid arthritis.
-Rheumatoid arthritis is an autoimmune diseases, causes inflammation due to loss of joint lubrication.
-Osteoarthritis is not an autoimmune diseases, result of ageing, caused by broken cartilage around the joints.
+Rheumatoid arthritis is an autoimmune disease, that causes inflammation due to loss of joint lubrication.
+Osteoarthritis is not an autoimmune disease, a result of aging, caused by broken cartilage around the joints.

-Besides ageing, the other causes for osteoarthritis are:
+Besides aging, the other causes of osteoarthritis are:

 • Cartilage damage